markjnkim/es_mod/01-html/content/step-4-what-to-do.md

 Our Run Buddy webpage is looking good!
 We've knocked out some pretty tricky sections like the header, hero, and sign-up form.

 Here's how the page currently looks:

  **NEED IMAGE of webpage as it stands now**

 ## Preview

-Up next, we have these two more informative pieces to build: the "What We Do" and "What We Do" sections.
+Up next, we have these two more informative pieces to build: the "What We Do" and "What You Do" sections.

 Here's how they look in the mock-up:

 ![overview](./assets/step-4/050-overview.png)

 This lesson might feel like a bit of a breather because we won't need to use any complex CSS properties like floats or positioning.
 But a few new concepts will still come into play.

 High-level, here's our outline: